 When selecting a timber to use on a project, great consideration has got to be given to its expected lifespan.
 The customary method to determine this is to see where the species sits on the timber durability classification system, as defined by TRADA (The Timber Research and Development Association).
 This is a five-tier system that provides a rough guide for how long timber will last immersed in soil, by the ability of the timber’s heartwood to resist decay and infestation.
+This system is called timber durability classes.

 Because the testing is carried out when the timber is immersed in soil where decaying processes are at their destructive best, it is crucial to understand that most timber lifespans will be much longer than those shown in the table below.
 For example, a class 1 timber located on a sheltered roof garden will last 150+ years but the same timber in a marine environment will likely last around 20-25 years.